dmeoli/optiml/README.md

 both with some of the most successful features according to the state of art.

-This work was motivated by the possibility of being able to solve the optimization problem deriving from the mathematical formalization of these models through a wide range of optimization algorithms object of study and developed for the Computational Mathematics course  @ [Department of Computer Science](https://www.di.unipi.it/en/) @ [University of Pisa](https://www.unipi.it/index.php/english).
+This work was motivated by the possibility of being able to solve the optimization problem deriving from the mathematical formulation of these models through a wide range of optimization algorithms object of study and developed for the Computational Mathematics course  @ [Department of Computer Science](https://www.di.unipi.it/en/) @ [University of Pisa](https://www.unipi.it/index.php/english).